Alexandra Harris

 Welcome.
 I enjoy thinking and writing about many kinds of art – from gardens, churches and Anglo-Saxon elegies to landscape watercolours and contemporary fiction.
 Most of all, I love reading.
 I am interested in the presence of the past, and in the conversation of writers and artists across centuries.

-I am a Professorial Fellow in English at the University of Birmingham, and was previously Professor of English at the University of Liverpool.
-My academic research is currently funded by a Philip Leverhulme Prize.
+I am a Professor of English at the University of Birmingham, and was previously Professor of English at the University of Liverpool.
 With my colleague Jessica Fay, I run Arts of Place, a forum for new work on cultural histories of landscape, locality and environment.
+My research has been funded by the AHRC and by a Philip Leverhulme Prize.

 In recent essays I’ve considered the art of Tacita Dean, Ivon Hitchens, and Dennis Creffield, and investigated historical attitudes to moving house.
 My radio work includes a series following Virginia Woolf’s walks, a ten-part ‘British History in Weather’, programmes on candlelight, fireworks, coldness, and an excursion to ask shepherds about pastoral literature.
 I review fiction and non-fiction, mostly for the Guardian, write cultural features, and lecture widely.

-I am a Fellow of the Royal Society of Literature and was Chair of the Judges for the 2020 Forward Prizes for Poetry.
-I have been a judge for the RSL Ondaatje Prize, the Royal Academy of Arts Wollaston Award, the Authors' Foundation Awards, and the Observer/Anthony Burgess Prize for Arts Journalism.
+I am a Fellow of the Royal Society of Literature and have been a judge for the RSL Ondaatje Prize, the Royal Academy of Arts Wollaston Award, the Authors' Foundation Awards, and the Observer/Anthony Burgess Prize for Arts Journalism.
+I was chair of judges for the 2020 Forward Prizes for Poetry.
+I also chaired the 2024 Orwell Prize for Political Fiction, which was awarded to Hisham Matar for My Friends.

-I am working on a book, to be published by Faber, about sense of place, local history and changing perceptions of landscape.
-I’ve taken a small area – in the Arun Valley – and I’m trying to discover how people at different times have inhabited, understood and expressed their surroundings.
-I’m interested in the way that memories or imaginings of places are layered onto each other; I’m keen to pay heed to unwritten lives, eclectic sources, and physical materials (wood, flint, chalk, willow); and rather than following any established cultural canon, I’m asking ‘who was here?’.
+The Rising Down was published by Faber in 2024 and is now out in paperback.
+I’ve taken a small area – in the Arun Valley – and tried to discover how people at different times have inhabited, understood and expressed their surroundings.
+I’m interested in the way that memories or imaginings of places are layered onto each other; I've explored unwritten lives, eclectic sources, and physical materials (wood, flint, chalk, willow).
+Rather than following any established cultural canon, this book asks ‘who was here?’